 I loved this museum but what I really loved was revisiting my own past, seeing where I slotted into history.
 Wrapped in a warm fuzzy cloak of nostalgia, I joined the trio of pensioners in the café.

-- The Museum of Brands is in Notting Hill in West London at 111 – 117 Lancaster Road, W11 1QT.
+- The Museum of Brands, London is in Notting Hill in West London at 111 – 117 Lancaster Road, W11 1QT.
 It is two minutes’ walk from Ladbroke Grove Tube station.

 - The museum has an excellent, award-winning courtyard café set in the grounds of what used to be Terrence Higgins’ Lighthouse.

 - Photography is not permitted anywhere in the museum, with the exception of the café.